 - Age.
-Although stress incontinence isn't a normal part of aging, physical changes associated with aging, such as the weakening of muscles, may make you more susceptible to stress incontinence.
+Physical changes that occur as you age, such as the weakening of muscles, may make you more likely to develop stress incontinence.
 However, occasional stress incontinence can occur at any age.

 - Type of childbirth delivery.
 Women who've had a vaginal delivery are more likely to develop urinary incontinence than women who've delivered via a cesarean section.
 Women who've had a forceps delivery to more rapidly deliver a healthy baby may also have a greater risk of stress incontinence.
 Women who've had a vacuum-assisted delivery don't appear to have a higher risk for stress incontinence.

 - Previous pelvic surgery.
-Hysterectomy in women and particularly surgery for prostate cancer in men can alter the function and support of the bladder and urethra, making it much more likely for a person to develop stress incontinence.
+Hysterectomy in women and surgery for prostate cancer in men can weaken the muscles that support the bladder and urethra, increasing the risk of stress incontinence.

 Complications of stress incontinence may include:

 - Mixed urinary incontinence.
-Mixed incontinence is common and means that you have both stress incontinence and urge incontinence — the loss of urine resulting from an involuntary contraction of bladder muscles (overactive bladder).
+Mixed incontinence is common and means that you have both stress incontinence and urgency incontinence — the unintentional loss of urine resulting from bladder muscle contractions (overactive bladder) that cause an urgent need to urinate.

 - Skin rash or irritation.
-Skin that is constantly in contact with urine is likely to be irritated or sore and can break down.
+Skin that is constantly in contact with urine may get irritated or sore and can break down.
 This happens with severe incontinence if you don't take precautions, such as using moisture barriers or incontinence pads.